Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/items/shield-of-the-uven-rune-wdmm.md

 aliases: ["Shield of the Uven Rune"]
 SourceType: "Magic Item"
 NoteIcon: magicitem
-BookSource: Waterdeep: Dungeon of the Mad Mage p.
-299
+BookSource: "Waterdeep: Dungeon of the Mad Mage p.
+299"
 ---
 # Shield of the Uven Rune
 *Shield, very rare (requires attunement)*